sara-sabr/ITStrategy/_posts/en/2024-02-14-doing-a-diagnostic-study.md

 Our team members conducting the interviews prepared for the interviews by reviewing and getting comfortable with our <a href="{{ site.baseurl }}{% link assets/files/field-guide.md %}" title="field guide">field guide and interview script</a>.

-The script used so that key items like consent were done consistently, that interviewers did not inadvertently steer participants (due to their own biases), and gave interviewers examples of prompts and background information for specific questions should they be needed.
+The script was used so that key items like consent were done consistently, that interviewers did not inadvertently steer participants (due to their own biases), and gave interviewers examples of prompts and background information for specific questions should they be needed.

 The field guide contains general guidance on conducting user interviews.
 Some of this guidance includes (and draws heavily on the work of Steve Portigal from his book Interviewing users: How to uncover compelling insights):